peterdurham/code-boost/content/blog/css-flexbox/index.md

 ### Flex-wrap

 *no-wrap* | *wrap* | *wrap-reverse*

+&nbsp;

-The default value here is `no-wrap`, meaning that the items in a flexbox will overflow past the container width (or height in a vertical flexbox) if they are wide enough.
-The value `wrap` will move items onto a newline instead of letting them overflow out of a container.
-If you again, wish to reverse your items, `wrap-reverse` does the same thing as wrap, reversing the item order.
+The default value here is `no-wrap`, meaning that the items in a flexbox will overflow out of the container instead of wrapping on to the next line.
+The value `wrap` will move items onto a new line instead.
+If you wish to reverse your items, `wrap-reverse` does the same thing as wrap, reversing the item order.

 ![flex-wrap](./flex-example3.jpg)